 Reading and Phonics

 We aim to foster enjoyment in reading and a love of books across the school.
 Class Reading Ambassadors work with their class teachers to promote reading for pleasure in their class.
 We believe reading is one of the key life skills we will teach children during their time with us and attention is paid to the teaching of reading through different strategies including the importance of learning synthetic phonics.
 We follow the Letters and Sounds programme which is introduced in our nursery class to teach synthetic phonics in ability groups.
 Regular assessment and a focus on developing fluency in reading ensures that children make good progress.
 Children identified as not making expected progress are identified early and interventions put in place to support a rapid catch up.

-The children are taught how to use the library, how to select books for borrowing and are supported in this by our school Library Monitors.
+The children are taught how to use the library and how to select books for borrowing.
 The benefit of spending time with children sharing books together is recognised and therefore each class shares a quality class text on a daily basis.
 Parents and Carers are encouraged to spend as much time as possible sharing books with their children.
-In Reception and KS1 we have a weekly morning session in which parents and carers are encouraged to stay for 15 minutes in the morning and read with their child.
+In Reception we have a weekly morning session in which parents and carers are encouraged to stay for 15 minutes in the morning and read with their child.
 Children are started on the banded reading scheme which offers a range of decodable books for beginner readers and introduces high frequency words in the Early Years.
 Children then progress through the banded reading scheme system which offers fiction and non-fiction texts, including poetry.
 A wide choice of books is also available alongside the banded book scheme, in the classrooms and in the library for children to take home.
 Regular reading at home is an expectation for all children and forms part of our Homework Policy and Home School Agreement.